 Generally, Facebook costs less for any equivalent action (click, lead, view, etc) than the same action in LinkedIn.

-Here you can see that LinkedIn cost per click is between 2.5 and 4.1 times as much as Facebook.
+Here you can see that LinkedIn cost per click is almost 10 times as much as Facebook.

 From a real world perspective, when using Facebook and Linkedin Lead Generation campaigns we have seen these sorts of prices: